NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

         - Build with "ant all"
         - Optionally run "ant createDatabase"  This will be needed for a fresh install of portal (if not done in section 2.1 Database)
+        - Run "ant createPortalZipCodeSeedData" to put in zipcodes seed data (only (needs to be done once)
         - Optionally run "ant createCaBIGWorkspaces" This creates caBIG seed data and is recommended for a fresh install of the portal.